MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 ## Framerate

-Azure AI Video Indexer supports 1 FPS for the Basic/Standard video level and 4 FPS for the advanced level.
+Azure AI Video Indexer supports one FPS for the Basic/Standard video level and four FPS for the advanced level.
 Higher frame rates aren't supported.
 You can optimize indexing by:

 - Processing only specific segments that are of interest such as frames that include a detected sound, object or person, or
 - sample a lower FPS, for example,  every 5 seconds.